mike711028/Data-Structures-Fundamentals/6_Lecture: Trees.md

    + Les is a node and has a key, Les
    + Les has two child trees, Cathy and Sam
    + Les is greater than Cathy and less than Sam in the first letter
+   + the key in parent node is greater than or equal to the key in left children node
+   + but less than the key in right children node

 ![](pics/simpletree.png)